-There are some public entity roles, such as procurement officers and contract managers for the monitoring or delivery of goods or services, for whom the corruption risks and perceptions of conflict of interest associated with accepting gifts or benefits from suppliers are too great.
-In these instances any offer of a gift or benefit must be declined.
+There are some public entity roles, such as procurement officers and contract managers for the monitoring or delivery of goods or services, for whom the corruption risks and perceptions of conflict of interest associated with accepting gifts or benefits from suppliers is heightened.
+In these instances, it is strongly encouraged that any offer of a gift or benefit be declined.